openforis/sepal-doc/docs/source/cli/ofgt.rst

 -   :code:`−h` = help
 -   :code:`−ot` {Byte/Int16/UInt16/UInt32/Int32/Float32/Float64/CInt16/CInt32/CFloat32/CFloat64} = define output type
 -   :code:`−um` <maskfile> = only areas having mask value larger than 0 are processed
--   :code:`−dem` <demfile> = use given dem and vertical distance rules prompted by the program
+-   :code:`−dem` <demfile> = use given DEM and vertical distance rules prompted by the program
 -   :code:`−hrules` = use horizontal distance rules (prompted by the program) to restrict the search in horizontal direction
 -   :code:`−segme` = use segments in the mask file.
 If this option is used, the processing is done at the segment level.
--   :code:`−speed` = approximate k−nn, asks for speed parameter.
+-   :code:`−speed` = approximate knn, asks for speed parameter.

 .. warning::

     Experimental

--   :code:`−or` <output txtfile> = save weights for training data records for later calculations of large area statistics
+-   :code:`−or` <output text file> = save weights for training data records for later calculations of large area statistics
 -   :code:`−aw` = ask weights for the input bands
 -   :code:`−dw` {1/2/3} = weight the nearest neighbor data with: